 I only now truly understand the importance of re-reading.
 Following Aurelius, I will paraphrase Heraclitus and Flaubert: A man cannot step twice into a river, and one can become a scholar by correctly reading half a dozen books.
 This conclusion may seem abrupt but it is not superficial.

 There are a few blogs I find useful and visit occasionally.
 Below is my curated list sorted alphabetically.
 Blogs may be active or dormant.
-I may be biased towards computer science.
+I may be biased toward computer science.
 I may dislike and be against the ideas in some of their writings:

 Testing out pin, tags, and image.
 Refreshing note publication dates dynamically now.
 Sharing still does not work properly.